gavinsimpson/physalia-multivariate/README.md

 ### R

-Please be sure to have at least version 4.2 &mdash; *and preferably version 4.3* &mdash; of R installed.
+Please insure you have at version 4.4.x of R installed.
 Note that R and RStudio are two different things: it is not sufficient to just update RStudio, you also need to update R by installing new versions as they are released.